kem424/ETL-Project-COVID19/README.md

 1) The table scraped from Wikipedia had two levels of column headers so we dropped the top one.
 2) Dropped columns that we don't need in the data frame.
 3) Renamed columns to friendly names.
-4) Used a dictionary with state abreviations and names, converted it to a dataframe.
+4) Used a dictionary with state abreviations and names, to map state name andget state id to be populated in the main data frame.
-5) Merged the state and name Data Frame with the previous data frame to add abreviations to the State Table.

 ![State_transformation1.PNG](Images/State_transformation1.PNG)